carmelBar24/brain/README.md

 ## About the App 🧠

-  - FoodLab is a App to view summaries and optimize learning with tracking if you want 🤤!
+  - Brain Boost is a App to view summaries and optimize learning with tracking if you want 🤤!

   - Login or SignUp using any account (P.S.
 Your credentials are safe!) 🤩 and this will lead you to the feed page.